Table of Contents

 Rather than filling the space with empty words, let the silence speak for you instead.
 Use it as a time to reflect.
 Use it to enhance the sense of immediacy.

 If you don’t know what to say, it’s okay to tell a client that you don’t have the words.
-Remember, counselors are not supposed to fix problems, nor are we expected to have all the answers.
+Remember, therapists are not supposed to fix problems, nor are we expected to have all the answers.

 Our role is to offer unconditional positive regard.
 Platitudes undermine and subvert our ability to do this.

 This isn’t an exhaustive list of platitudes.
 There are times when their use is helpful in social situations, though I am loath to think of any.
 Perhaps there is.